 The subfloor must be flat; no visible bumps or low spots; the subfloor should be flat to within 1/8 in. in 6 ft. span or 3/16 in. in 10 ft..
 Test for moisture using a reliable moisture meter.
 Perform tests at locations around exterior doorways, near foundation walls, near walls containing plumbing lines and in the center of the room.
 Measure 20 locations per 1000 sq. ft.
-Moisture content of the subfloor should be less than 120 minute activate difference between the subfloor devide be 20 or locations.
-12%.
-Moisture content difference between the subfloor and flooring should be 2% or less
+Moisture content of the subfloor should be less than 12%.
+Moisture content difference between the subfloor and flooring should be 2% or less.